echo-lab/assets/Writing/AcademicWriting.md

 # Be inclusive.

-## use gender-netural terms if possible
+## use gender-neutral terms if possible

-- layman --> layperson for example.
+- layman --> layperson, for example.
+- using "they" as a singular pronoun is recommended. (instead of he or she)

 # Make it easy to read.